Acupuncture Versus Acupressure

 Strengthens the bladder and kidneys, and increases the circulation to the reproductive organs.
-Helps prevent Bed wetting, urinary tract infection, and vaginitis.
+It helps prevent bedwetting, urinary tract infection, and vaginitis.

-Beneficial to the head and face, relieves congestion and headaches, removes energy blocks in the large intestine, and clears heat.
+Beneficial to the head and face relieves congestion and headaches, remove energy blocks in the large intestine, and clears heat.
 Relieves acne, common cold, headache, menstrual cramps, teething, sore throat, fever, and toothache.
-Relieves itching, and reduces allergic reactions.
-Decreases sinus congestion.
+It relieves itching and reduces allergic reactions.
+It decreases sinus congestion.

-Quiets the nervous the system, and also relaxes muscle cramps and spasms.
-Relieves asthma, menstrual cramps, teething, headache, eye pain.
-Clears the lungs, and moistens the throat.
-Relieves asthma, common cold, and sore throat.
+This pressure point quiets the nervous system and also relaxes muscle cramps and spasms.
+It relieves asthma, menstrual cramps, teething, headache, and eye pain.
+The point of pressure clears the lungs and moistens the throat.
+It relieves asthma, common cold, and sore throat.
 Relaxes the muscles of the neck and shoulders, and relaxes the body as well.

-Relaxes the chest, relieves nausea, and relaxes the ming.
-Relieves asthma, motion sickness, croup, sleeplessness, stomachache, and vomiting.
+Relaxes the chest, relieves nausea, and relaxes the mind.
+It relieves asthma, motion sickness, croup, sleeplessness, stomachache, and vomiting.

 Points Along Either Side Of The Spine:

-Tones up the digestive system, and strengthens overall well–being.
-Relieves colic, diarrhea, chronic runny nose, vomiting, constipation, indigestion, and stomachache.
+Tones up the digestive system and strengthens overall well–being.
+It relieves colic, diarrhea, chronic runny nose, vomiting, constipation, indigestion, and stomachache.

 Acupressure Points Back of Hand